Ze'ev Haimovich

 Ze'ev Haimovich (זאב חיימוביץ; born 7 April 1983) is an Israeli former footballer.

 Biography

-Haimovich was born in Netanya to a mother from Odessa and father from Transcarpathia.
+Haimovich was born in Netanya to a mother from Odesa and father from Transcarpathia.
 He grew up speaking Russian at home.

 Transfer to Russia

 On 1 August 2009, the vice-president of Terek Grozny Khaidar Alhanov, announced the arrival from Maccabi Netanya of Haimovich.
 He signed a three-year deal worth $1.3m and became the second Israeli player to ever compete in the Russian League, after Idan Shum.

 Return to Israel

 On 18 July 2012, Haimovich returned to play in Israel by signing at Hapoel Tel Aviv for two years.